FreeCAD/FreeCAD-documentation/wiki/Compile_on_MinGW.md

 In all of the following steps, when prompted by MSYS2\'s shell, accept the default installations of everything by pressing \"Enter\" when asked.

-First, install the mingw-w64 GCC toolchain   *
+First, install the mingw-w64 GCC toolchain: